 The eIDAS Regulation sets the definitions and categories for electronic identification and thereby aims at harmonizing services for its citizens.
 IDnow customers have benefited by our ability to meet eIDAS requirements in order to offer our customers Video and AutoIdent + QES for AML and non AML use cases.

 By setting legally-accepted standards into law, eIDAS will enable new eID methods for digital services and at the same time, a way to store one’s digital identity credentials. eIDAS will affectively introduce a digital identity and digital wallet to all EU citizens and residents who want it.

-Earlier in June 2021, the EU proposed a new framework for a European Digital Identity, which will be available to all EU citizens, residents, and businesses in the EU.
-The new eIDAS Regulation draft proposes that all EU citizens will have the ability to prove their identity and share electronic documents via a European Digital wallet on their phone.
-Their aim is to offer a new way to access online public and private services with a national digital identification, which will be recognised throughout the whole of the European Union.
+The EU proposed a new framework for a European Digital Identity, which will be available to all EU citizens, residents and businesses in the EU.
+The new eIDAS Regulation introduces all EU citizens with the ability to prove their identity and share electronic documents via a European Digital wallet on their phone.
+Their aim is to offer a new way to access online public and private services with a national digital identification, which will be recognized throughout the whole of the European Union.

 An e-wallet will (as part of eIDAS) enable the following:

 - Store and manage digital identity credentials from an official Gov’t source

 - Store and manage additional credentials (i.e. education, professional or health certificates)

 The wallet can be used for onboarding and authenticating a user for AML, non-AML, Telecom, Trust Service use cases as well as public e-government services.